Who we are

 King’s College Hospital

-When it first opened its doors in 1840, it was in the disused St Clements Dane workhouse, in Portugal Street close to Lincoln’s Inn Fields.
-The surrounding area was mostly over-crowded slums full of poverty and disease.
-The need for medical care was so great that within two years of opening our doors, we were treating 1,290 patients with only 120 beds.
+When it first opened its doors in 1840, it was in the disused St Clements Dane workhouse, located in Portugal Street close to Lincoln’s Inn Fields in central London.
+The surrounding area was made up of mostly over-crowded slums which were full of poverty and disease, and the need for medical care was so great that within two years of opening its doors, the hospital was treating 1,290 patients with capacity of only 120 beds.

-Our areas of specialisation include paediatric medicine, diabetes, blood cancers and sickle cell disease.
-We are also a major centre for heart and brain surgery, as well as foetal medicine.
-Our neurology department provides specialist care for patients with movement disorders, including Parkinson’s, dystonia, and progressive supranuclear palsy.
+The hospital's areas of specialisation include: paediatric medicine, diabetes, blood cancers and sickle cell disease.
+It is also a major centre for heart and brain surgery, as well as foetal medicine.
+Its neurology department provides specialist care for patients with movement disorders, including Parkinson’s, dystonia, and progressive supranuclear palsy.

 As a Major Trauma Centre and Hyper Acute Stroke Unit for London, King's also provides people with life-saving treatment, which is available 24 hours a day, seven days a week.

 The King's Liver Unit is currently the best in the world.